School Psychologists

 Integrating a Trauma-Informed Approach within a PBIS Framework

 This brief describes how district and school leaders can incorporate trauma-informed practices within a PBIS framework.
-This ensures investments in training school personnel about trauma can be integrated into a system that links these efforts to student outcomes.
+This ensures investments in training school personnel about trauma can be incorporated into a system that links these efforts to student outcomes.

 Authors: Lucille Eber, Susan Barrett, Nicholas Scheel, Ami Flammini, and Katie Pohlman

-Publication Date: May 2021
+Publication Date: November 2020

 Publisher: Center on PBIS, University of Oregon